 © Federico Facchin – 2023 – Norway

-In recent years, Humpback whales have been making a big comeback in what is to be considered as one of the biggest conservation success of our days.
+In recent years, humpback whales have been making a big comeback in what is to be considered one of the biggest conservation successes of our time.

 IMAGE ABOVE: Fin whale lunge feeding.